 As the winter months approach, the drop in temperature creates a threat of the overall efficiency and performance of diesel engines.
 The dangers of these chilly temperatures can create inadequate conditions for engines to operate properly or even start.
 Protection and prevention of these risks start with becoming familiar with the difficulties diesel owners face during the winter months.

 Water can be damaging to a diesel engine not only in the winter, but all year round.
 Diesel is susceptible to water through storage, handling, and through condensation forming in the tanks.
 However, in the winter, water in the fuel can begin freezing at 32°F and begin obstructing fuel lines and water separators.
-Even if the water doesn’t freeze, it can harbor bacteria if not treated correctly.

 Fuel Gelling and Freezing